Yield Rate

 - • Yield is one of the metrics that goes into the US News rankings, so schools care about it.

-- • Korean students should understand that schools with low yield are MORE likely to value demonstrated interest and Early Decision applications.
+- • Schools with low yield are MORE likely to value demonstrated interest and Early Decision applications.

 What yield is

 Yield rate is one of the most important hidden numbers in US college admissions.
-It's a simple calculation: of all the students a college admits, what percentage actually shows up in the fall and enrolls?
+The calculation is simple: of all the students a college admits, what percentage actually shows up in the fall and enrolls?

 A college that admits 2,000 students and has 1,700 of them enroll has an 85% yield.
 A college that admits 8,000 students and has 1,200 enroll has a 15% yield.